apache/yetus/asf-site-src/source/documentation/in-progress/precommit-bugsystems.md

 # GitHub Specific

 GitHub supports the full range of functionality, including putting comments on individual lines.
-Be aware, however, that test-patch.sh will require that GitHub PRs be fully rebased (i.e., a single commit) in many circumstances.
+Be aware, however, that test-patch.sh will (generally) require that GitHub PRs be fully rebased (i.e., a single commit) in many circumstances.

 By default, the GitHub plug-in assumes that https://github.com is the base URL for GitHub.
 Enterprise users may override this with the `--github-base-url` for the normal web user interface and `--github-api-url` for the API URL.
 Personalities may use GITHUB\_API\_URL and GITHUB\_BASE\_URL.